zowe/docs-site/docs/user-guide/configure-certificates.md

 Do not submit the ZWEKRING JCL as is.
 You must customize it depending on the scenario for your environment.

-To customize the JCL, editing the JCL variables at the beginning of the JCL and  carefully review and edit all the security commands that are valid for your security manager.
+To customize the JCL, edit the JCL variables at the beginning of the JCL and carefully review and edit all the security commands that are valid for your security manager.

 **Important!**